 - A 2004 Substance Abuse and Mental Health Services Administration report estimated that about 1.6 million youth (7 percent) between the ages of 12 and 17 had run away from home and slept on the street during the previous year.2

-- The 2009 Department of Housing and Urban Development data suggest that unaccompanied youth accounted for about 2.2 percent of the sheltered homeless population, though this is recognized as a low estimate.
+- The 2009 Department of Housing and Urban Development data suggest that unaccompanied youth accounted for about 2.2 percent of the sheltered population of persons experiencing homelessness, though this is recognized as a low estimate.

-- Most unaccompanied homeless youth are over twelve, but research has identified youth as young as nine who are homeless and unaccompanied.3
+- Most unaccompanied youth experiencing homelessness are over twelve, but research has identified youth as young as nine who experience homelessness unaccompanied.3

 - The 2009 rates represent a 13 percent increase since 2007.5